 My name is Jeremy Sacha and I have been on the Parish Council for 8 years, and a resident of Wykham Lane in Bodicote for nearly 30 years.

-I Chair the Environment Committee and we oversee many of the day to day management functions of the Parish Council.
+I Chair the Environment Working Party and we oversee many of the day to day management functions of the Parish Council.
 Making sure the grass is cut, the litter is picked, the flower beds are planted and the bins and seats around the village are well kept and functional.

 We manage the amenity open space areas and make sure they are safe and attractive for use, and we look after the burial ground and carry out the landscape maintenance of the cemetery.